zeroluck/docs/sources/admin-guide/interception-scripts/pre-registration.md

 	public boolean execute(List<SimpleCustomProperty> list, GluuCustomPerson person);
 }
 ```
+Class name MUST be "RegistrationScriptClass"

 ## Script example
+This script verifies that specified attributes are unique and that email is not from a forbidden list of domains.
+It requires two attributes to be specified:
+uniqueAttributes - comma-separated list of attributes. (mail,uid)
+forbiddenDomains - comma-separated list of domains. (gmail.com,yahoo.com)

 ```
 from org.gluu.oxtrust.service.python.interfaces import RegistrationScript from org.gluu.oxtrust.ldap.service import PersonService